 What Do I Need to Become an HVAC Helper?

-To become an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
-Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
-Many programs extend classes to cover related subjects, such as electrical theory and safety practices.
+For anyone interested in being an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
+These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
+Related subjects may be covered in additional classes, such as electrical theory and safety practices.

-After completing a training program or apprenticeship, HVAC helpers then have the option to become certified through any number of organizations, like the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.
+After completing a training program or apprenticeship, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as completing a certain amount of work experience or continuing education credits.

-According to the Bureau of Labor Statistics, the median annual wage for HVAC helpers is around $37,000, although some HVAC helpers may earn more or less than this amount.
-With experience and more training programs, HVAC helpers can transition to becoming truly professional HVAC technicians, increasing their annual salaries.
+According to the Bureau of Labor Statistics, typical starting wage for HVAC helpers is approximately $37,000, although some HVAC helpers may earn more or less than this amount.
+With experience and completing more training, HVAC helpers can transition to becoming fully certified HVAC technicians, earning higher average salaries.